gchq/Gaffer/example/real-federated-store/README.md

 See the License for the specific language governing permissions and limitations under the License.

-Real FederatedStore Demo
+Real FederatedStore Example
 =============

 ## Deployment
-This demo does not start or configure a real accumulo cluster.
+This example does not start or configure a real accumulo cluster.
 Without you having access to an Accumulo cluster you will not be able to use a Gaffer Accumulo Store.

 Assuming you have Java 8, Maven and Git installed, you can build and run the latest version of Gaffer FederatedStore locally by doing the following:
 ```bash